MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/configure-automation-kit.md

 ms.reviewer: deonhe
 ---

-# Configure automation kit
+# Configure Automation Kit

 ## Define configuration data

-Follow these steps to configure the automation kit for your organization.
+Follow these steps to configure the Automation Kit for your organization.

-1. Sign in with your CoE admin account, and then navigate to the main environment.
+1. Sign in with your Automation CoE Admin account, and then navigate to the main environment.
 1. Open the **Automation Center** app.

-   You will use the automation center app to configure how the automation CoE operates.
+   You will use the automation center app to configure how the Automation Kit operates.

 There are a few things we need to setup/configure when you first import the kit.